 - v3.0.0 Beta 40 – Adds support for all pre-A 12 devices including A7/A8 models.

-- v3.0.0 Beta 39 – Installs NoBetaAlert/LetMeBlock, improves NVRAM patch for better performance, adds code for debugging issues, fixes kernel memory leak, updates the offsets cache, and other fixes and improvements.
+- v3.0.0 Beta 39 – Installs NoBetaAlert/LetMeBlock, improves NVRAM patch for better performance, adds code for debugging issues, fixes the kernel memory leak, updates the offsets cache, and other fixes and improvements.

 - v3.0.0 Beta 38 – Fixes v1ntex and bugs in determining device compatibility and user interface.